Language Arts Centers

 - Have knowledge of the Reading and ESL Center resources, including how to access them.

-- Be able to demonstrate greater comprehension, and/or vocabulary skills.
+- Be able to demonstrate improvement in listening, speaking, reading, and/or writing skills.

 When using the Writing Center, students should: